cu-esiil-edu/MSUDENVER-DineWaterQuality2023/water-quality.md

 > *Table 2*

+### Surface Water Quality Results
+We found that after the Gold King Mine Spill, there was a rise in the heavy metals Arsenic, Lead, Aluminum, Iron, and Manganese.
+Figures 4.2 and 4.4 show the levels rose beyond the EPA limits for safe drinking water.
+The heavy metals settled and then spiked again in 2019.
+Further analysis revealed that there was a high stream flow in 2019 that likely caused the stream bed to re-invigorate the heavy metals.
+This caused secondary spiking to levels much higher than initially in 2015 and 2016.

 ## Well and Spring Water Quality

 In addition to checking for surface water quality, we checked for well and spring water quality.
 Well and spring water is an important source of drinking water on the Dine Reservation.
 On the EPA website, we found water sampling data for a variety of wells on the reservation.
 This site showed an EPA risk rating and exceedance values of heavy metals, including aluminum (Al), thorium (Th), antimony (Sb), and uranium (U), which we focused on in our analysis.